oconnor663/jacko.io/posts/snooze.md

 closure is running, the other `foo` in the buffer is snoozed.

-Buffered streams are a wrapper around either [`FuturesOrdered`] or [`FuturesUnordered`], and we can trigger the same bug by looping over either of those directly:[^stream_fault]
+Buffered streams are a wrapper around either [`FuturesOrdered`] or [`FuturesUnordered`], and we can trigger the same deadlock by looping over either of those directly:[^stream_fault]

 [`FuturesOrdered`]: https://docs.rs/futures/latest/futures/stream/struct.FuturesOrdered.html
 [`FuturesUnordered`]: https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html

 [^stream_fault]: Compare this example to the `stream::once` example above.
     There we were "at fault" for snoozing the stream.
-But here, our program is doing its best to drive each `StreamExt::next` call to completion, and the real `foo` snoozer is `FuturesUnordered` itself!
+But here our program is doing its best to drive each `StreamExt::next` call to completion, and the real `foo` snoozer is `FuturesUnordered`!

 ```rust
 LINK: Playground ## playground://snooze_playground/foo_unordered.rs